 Appointed committee members serve at least one year (12 meetings).
-That term can be extended at the discretion of a) CATO leadership; or b) the appointing governance body such as the Council or Commission.
+That term can be extended at the discretion of CATO leadership or the appointing governance body such as the Council or Commission.
 At-large college members, such as Accessible IT Coordinators will serve at least one year and may be reappointed at the discretion of the CATO Chairs and their supervisor at the home institution.

 CATO has an interest in adding members from previously unrepresented colleges and may add or replace AT Coordinator members at their discretion.